davidcole1340/Team30_Recap/source.md

 .row-left[
 - Started to breadboard our project last week
-- Learning about the wonders of noise in electrical signals ]
+- Learning about the wonders of noise in electrical signals
+- Modified our firmware to work with the 16MHz clock vs. 800kHz
+  - Timer configuration was designed to work with both clock speeds
+  - Timer compare values are based off the `F_CPU` value, so not many changes required
+- ADC sample frequency increased from 1kHz to 10kHz as the source was increased from 50Hz to 500Hz ]
 .row-right[
   <img src="img/hardware/breadboard.jpg">